 Random-Controlled Trial: Evidence for Action

-Beginning in August of 2019, the Robert Wood Johnson Foundation’s Evidence for Action program funded a Random-Controlled Trial (RCT) study of the effects and impacts of youth participation in the EYPC program as delivered by high school civics teachers in rural schools as part of their normal civics class.
-This study is being led by Dr. Jennifer Hamilton at NORC at the University of Chicago in collaboration with Dr. Scott Hays, developer of EYPC.
+From August of 2019 to June 2023, the Robert Wood Johnson Foundation’s Evidence for Action program funded a Random-Controlled Trial (RCT) study of the effects and impacts of youth participation in the EYPC program as delivered by high school civics teachers in rural schools as part of their normal civics class.
+This study was led by Dr. Jennifer Hamilton at NORC at the University of Chicago in collaboration with Dr. Scott Hays, developer of EYPC.

-This project involves recruiting rural high schools from Arizona, Florida, Illinois, Kansas, Nebraska, Texas and Utah to participate in the study.
+This project recruited rural high schools from Arizona, Florida, Illinois, Kansas, Nebraska, Texas and Utah to participate in the study.

-This study will answer the following research questions about the impact of EYPC on civic education in schools:
+This study answered the following research questions about the impact of EYPC on civic education in schools:

 - To what extent does the EYPC program impact the health and well-being of participating youth across diverse rural communities?